How To Take A Test DriveCompare Car Insurance Rates in 3 Steps

 For used cars, it is also becoming increasingly important to look for evidence of flooding, as some vehicles are taken far from the disaster-affected area and sold to unwitting buyers.
 Look for water lines on the inside of the vehicle body, in the trunk, or even the interior.
 Any mildew or moisture in the interior of a vehicle should be avoided.

 If you feel you are unable or unqualified to assess the vehicle's mechanical merit, it may be worth your while to have an independent mechanic you trust check the engine for you.
-This is a service most reputable mechanics provide for about $100 or less.
+This is a service most reputable mechanics provide for a relatively inexpensive fee.

 Try Before You Buy